LaurenceMolloy/RepoDash/docs/userguide.md

 <h3>Pre-requisites</h3>

-Repodash was written with and tested against python 3 (version 3.7.3) on a linux PC (Raspbian 10).
+RepoDash was written with and tested against python 3 (version 3.7.3) on a linux PC (Raspbian 10).
 It hasn't currently been tested on Windows or against earlier versions of python.
+However, the codebase makes use of f-strings, a feature that was introduced in python version 3.6.

 The codebase makes use of the following python modules, some of which are included in the core python 3.7.3 installation, and some of which may require installation:

 - os
 - sys